YanMinge/Smoothieware_for_STM32/README.md

 5. Enter the directory `Smoothieware_for_STM32\src` from the terminal BuildShell.cmd or BuildShell
 6. Enter `make` to Compiled code
 7. When compiling for the first time, If there is a mbed-os patch file, the patch operation will be performed first, so you needs to be executed `make` again.
+8. If your hardware is different from what I use, You can test your code using sample code first. reference `Smoothieware_for_STM32\mbed\samples`

 # Development support #